 A wooden Mancala that doesn't feel like a kindergarten classroom prop.
 Folds for storage, 72 multi-color glass stones, gift-friendly packaging.
 The right one to teach a 6-year-old, then steal back for adult games.

 View on Amazon →The games families have actually been playing for centuries.
-Heritage game night is a different ritual than modern board games - quieter, slower, more about the wood and the click than the strategy.
+Heritage game night is a different ritual than modern board games — quieter, slower, more about the wood and the click than the dopamine of a fresh expansion.
 The picks below favor build quality and authenticity over novelty.

 A wooden Mancala that doesn't feel like a kindergarten classroom prop.
 Folds for storage, 72 multi-color glass stones, gift-friendly packaging.
 The right one to teach a 6-year-old, then steal back for adult games.